HIMALAYAN BALSAM REMOVAL

 Further Work

-We are always looking to expand our coverage of balsam clearance.
-In 2025 we hope to expand into new river catchments, offer additional volunteering opportunities and experiment with new techniques.
+In 2026 we hope to expand into new river catchments, offer additional volunteering opportunities and experiment with new techniques.
 If you are a riparian landowner in Essex or Suffolk and have Himalayan balsam on your watercourse then contact our team to see if we can include you in our future work.
+We are also always in need of further funding to continue our work improving our rivers.
+If you feel you can contribute, check our donations page for more information.